santoshkarna/SpringMVCMybatisGradle/README.md

 # SpringMVCMybatisGradle
-This Project is demo project using Spring MVC+JSP+MyBatis+Gradle
+This is demo project using Spring MVC+JSP+MyBatis+Gradle